How to Take VPRIV

 Your VPRIV Infusion

 VPRIV is a 60-minute infusion* taken once every other week under the supervision of a healthcare professional.
 "Infusion" means that it is administered intravenously—directly into the bloodstream.
 At first, your infusions will take place at an infusion center, which is a site of care that focuses specifically on medicines delivered intravenously.
-Your OnePath® Patient Support Manager can work with your insurance provider to help you find one nearest to you.
+Takeda Patient Support is a product support program for people who have been prescribed VPRIV.
+Some of the ways we can help include coordination between your specialty pharmacy and your site of care, even if you are traveling out of town or relocating.

 *Though the infusion is scheduled for 60 minutes, post-treatment monitoring may be required after infusion.